inesPuga/movies-enthusiast/README.md

 ## Setup project

-1. Run the services in the docker-compose.yml.
-Here you're creating a PostgreSQL container for the database.
+1. Run the services in docker-compose.yml.
+Here's how to create a PostgreSQL container for the database.

-2. Create a file .env in the root of the project.
+2. Create an .env file in the root of the project.

-Replace the words "changeMe" to your credentials.
+Replace the words "changeMe" with your credentials.
-Copy this content to that file:
+Copy this content into that file:

 ```
 POSTGRES_USER=changeMe